New Zealand dotterel showing breeding plumage

 There are numerous ways to help with conservation efforts to save the NZ dotterel.

-The programme is a partnership between DOC, Newmont Waihi Gold and local volunteers on the Coromandel Peninsula.
+The programme manages New Zealand dotterel on the Coromandel Peninsula.
+It is a partnership between DOC, Newmont Waihi Gold and local volunteers.

 Listen to or download a recording of New Zealand dotterel/tūturiwhatu song.